Mesothelioma / Mesothelioma Cell Types / What is Epithelioid Mesothelioma?

 What Is the Function of Epithelioid Cells?

-Epithelial mesothelioma occurs when malignant epithelial cells spread along the lining of the lung airways.
-Mesothelioma, a rare form of cancer susceptible to asbestos exposure, occurs in the tissues throughout the chest cavity, abdomen, thoracic cavity, or testes.
+Epithelial mesothelioma occurs when malignant (mutated cancer cells) epithelial cells spread along the lining of the lung airways.
+Mesothelioma, a rare form of cancer caused by asbestos exposure, occurs in the tissues throughout the chest cavity, abdomen, thoracic cavity, or testes.
 The original site of the mesothelioma tumor, caused by a gene mutation from asbestos, contains either epithelioid cells, sarcomatoid cells, or a combination of both.

-The epithelial cell type comprises between 50% and 70% of mesothelioma cases.
+Mesothelioma arising from epithelial cell type comprises between 50% and 70% of mesothelioma cases.
 A small fraction (about 15%) of mesothelioma patients can have both epithelial and sarcomatoid cells, known as biphasic mesothelioma.
-Cancerous epithelial cells commonly develop in the lining of the bronchi, or the large tubes that connect to your windpipe and direct the air you breathe.
+Cancerous epithelioid cells commonly develop in the lining of the bronchi, the large tubes that connect to your windpipe and direct the air you breathe.
 Epithelioid cells clump easily, creating tumors, though they spread slowly.

-Researchers have found evidence of mesothelioma cell types having prognostic and predictive implications.
-Doctors use the mesothelioma cell type as a significant prognostic factor.
-Optimistically, the sarcomatoid cell type is associated with longer life expectancies among mesothelioma patients due to its nature to spread slowly.
-When treated with the top treatment options, patients living with epithelial mesothelioma can live an average of nearly 2 years longer than no treatment.
+Research suggests that mesothelioma cell types have prognostic and predictive implications.
+Physicians, specifically cancer doctors called oncologists, use the mesothelioma cell type as a significant prognostic factor.
+Primary sarcomatoid cell type is associated with longer life expectancies among mesothelioma patients due to its nature, which is slower than epithelioid-type cells.
+When treated with the top treatment options, patients living with epithelial mesothelioma can live an average of nearly two years longer than without treatment.

-Get information about treatments, clinical trials, and emerging therapies.
+Get connected to treatments, clinical trials, and emerging therapies.

 Get Treatment